rohit18247/pgimer_assignment/README.md

 ---
 ## Notes

-- Trained and tested on Mac M1 (with MPS support).
+- It was trained and tested on the Mac M1 (with MPS support).
 - Adapted for CPU/GPU usage if MPS unavailable.

----

-## License

-This project is licensed under MIT License.